UoA-eResearch/tumour-evolution-server/README.md

 # tumour-evolution-server

 ## Running locally
-Run the webserver:
+Run the webserver: `python web_server.py`

-`python web_server.py`

 ## Getting a Nectar VM:
-In Nectar, apply for allocation - enter project details Approval can take anywhere from a few minutes to a few days Switch into allocation (project) - the project name is tumour-evolution
+- In Nectar, apply for allocation and enter the project details.
+- Approval can take anywhere from a few minutes to a few days.
+- Navigate into allocation (project) in the Nectar portal.
+The project name is tumour-evolution.

 ## Launch instance:
-tumour-evolution
+- Name: tumour-evolution
-ubuntu 20.04
+- OS: ubuntu 20.04
-m3.medium (4 CPU, 8GB RAM)
+- Flavor: m3.medium (4 CPU, 8GB RAM)
-add or create an ssh key
+- Add or create an ssh key by going to Compute > Key Pairs > Create Key pair, use this as the key when the instance is created.*

-Once launched, take note of the IP address (130.216.216.141)
+- Once launched, take note of the IP address (130.216.216.141)

+*SSH key is in SecretServer: https://secretserver.auckland.ac.nz/secretserver/SecretView.aspx?secretid=33196
 ## Create DNS record:
-Go to DNS -> zones
+- Go to DNS -> zones
-click Create Record Set on the auckland-cer.cloud.edu.au. zone Type is A name the record set: server.tumour-evolution.cloud.edu.au. (note the dot at the end) leave default ttl in the record, add the IP address of the newly launched instance Submit
+- click Create Record Set on the auckland-cer.cloud.edu.au. zone
+- Type is A
+- name the record set: server.tumour-evolution.cloud.edu.au. (note the dot at the end)
+- leave default ttl
+- in the record, add the IP address of the newly launched instance
+- Submit
 -> you can now see your record under Record Sets if you go into the zone

 ## Create a security group for http and https:
-the instance already has the default sec group.
+- the instance already has the default sec group.
-Create a new security group: Network -> Security Groups Create security group..
+- Create a new security group: Network -> Security Groups
+- Create security group..
-Call it 'http and https'
+- Call it 'http and https'
-Add rules using the existing dropdowns, add on http and https Save
+- Add rules using the existing dropdowns, add on http and https
+- Save

 ## Edit the default security group:
-remove the two rules for ingress from anywhere add the SSH rule from the dropdown add the ICMP rule from the dropdown
+- remove the two rules for ingress from anywhere
+- add the SSH rule from the dropdown
+- add the ICMP rule from the dropdown

 Now add the new security group to the instance:
-Go to instance, edit security groups, add the http and https group
+- Go to instance, edit security groups, add the http and https group

 We should now be able to SSH into our instance at *server.tumour-evolution.cloud.edu.au*

 ## SSH into instance
-Using Mobaxterm, create a new SSH session: remote host = server.tumour-evolution.cloud.edu.au username = ubuntu port = 22 under advanced settings, enter the path to the SSH key: e.g. C:\Users\rmcc872\.ssh\tumourevokey.txt
+Using Mobaxterm, create a new SSH session:
+- remote host = server.tumour-evolution.cloud.edu.au
+- username = ubuntu
+- port = 22
+under advanced settings, enter the path to the SSH key: e.g. C:\Users\rmcc872\.ssh\tumourevokey.txt